figa9/learngit/readme.txt

-Git is a distributed version control system.
-Git is free software.
+Git is a distributed version control system.-from github Git is free software.
 Add a new line.
 Add a new new line